California Department of Justice: Overview

 The Division of Law Enforcement (CA DOJ DLE) is the primary law enforcement branch of the California Department of Justice.
 The division is not only the largest within the department, but also one of the largest statewide investigative law enforcement agencies in the United States.
-Its staff consists of sworn law enforcement officers (Special Agents), criminalists/forensic scientists, analysts, and other professional personnel.
+Its staff consists of sworn law enforcement (Special Agents), criminalists/forensic scientists, analysts, and other professional personnel.
 The primary mission of the Division of Law Enforcement is to enhance public safety by conducting criminal investigations, regulatory oversight, and forensic analysis of evidence for criminal proceedings.
 The division also assists local, state and federal agencies by providing services in specialized areas including: